mukkelimuuli/microscopy-image-tools/README.md

 _apical_surface_to_tif_output.m_

 * isovalue on the row 32, it defines where the threshold is for "segmenting" the cell surface.

+## unfinished tools include tools that were developed but never made it into usable tools

 ### Example outputs